EasyRPG/RTP/README.md

 with RPG Maker.

-EasyRPG RTP aims to be the free (as in freedom,not freeware) replacement compatible with the original RPG Maker RTP allowing to di0stribute games with more freedom.
+EasyRPG RTP aims to be the free (as in freedom,not freeware) replacement compatible with the original RPG Maker RTP allowing to distribute games with more freedom.